 F. 3.3.3.17.1 The Utility Plan was to be a separate plan for clarity.
 It is recommended that the applicant's engineer turn off layers, or gray out layers, so that the utility connections are legible.
-To be resolved with Plan revisions.
+NOT To be resolved with Plan revisions.
+Plans still have contours (unnecessary for this purpose) and do not show the drainage system.
+It appears that there are conflicts between the drainage system and the water and gas lines.